-The 2008A, 2011A, 2012A, 2013A, and 2017A Bonds require the BWL to establish a reserve account equal to the highest annual principal and interest requirements of such issues.
-As of June 30, 2018, the balance of this reserve account was \$24,151,912 (see Note 3).
+The 2008A, 2011A, 2012A, 2013A, and 2017A Bonds required the BWL to establish a reserve account equal to the highest annual principal and interest requirements of such issues.
+This requirement was removed with the 2019A Bonds.
+As of June 30, 2019, the balance of this reserve account was \$0 (see Note 3).

 All Water Supply and Electric Utility System Revenue Bonds were issued by authority of the BWL.
-Except for the Series 2009A Subordinate Lien Revenue Refunding Bond, all bonds were issued on a parity basis and are payable solely from the net revenue of the combined water, electric, chilled water, and steam operations of the BWL.
+All bonds were issued on a parity basis and are payable solely from the net revenue of the combined water, electric, chilled water, and steam operations of the BWL.